ocf/ocfweb/ocfweb/docs/docs/staff/procedures/restarting-services.md

 So you've gotten the necessary permission and made a post on the [status blog][status]/updated the MOTD (if it's a scheduled restart).
 What now?

-If you are planning to shut down login servers (i.e. tsunami, werewolves and corruption), run the `shutdown` command on these machines as soon as possible in order to schedule the shutdown and warn users in advance.
+If you are planning to shut down login servers (i.e. tsunami, vampires and corruption), run the `shutdown` command on these machines as soon as possible in order to schedule the shutdown and warn users in advance.
 You can do this with a command like